jetbrains-academy/CppBasics/ObjectOrientedProgramming/ClassesAndObjects/OperatorsOverloading/task.md

 }
 ```

-As you may notice, the meaning of the latter code fragment is less evident
+As you may notice, just by looking at the code,
-and harder to grasp at the first sight.
+it is much harder to grasp what is happening in the second code fragment.
 Fortunately, with operator overloading, it is possible to make
-the two versions of the function look identical!
+the two versions of the `move` function look identical!

 ```c++
 Point2D move(Point2D position, Point2D velocity, float delta) {